 Some additional information:

-- Demographics and other data
+- Demographics and economic data

 - Pordata (Portugal Database)

 - Made of Lisboa (Lisbon's Entrepreneurial Ecosystem) - Lisbon City Council